Worried about a young person’s mental health?

 REASSURE – A young person struggling with their mental health can feel isolated and alone.
 By letting them know how they feel is valid, you are letting them know that they are not alone.
 Using kind and reassuring language like ‘its okay to feel like that’ or, ‘what you’re going through sounds really tough’.

 VALIDATE – Often, when a young person has opened up about how they are feeling, they might immediately feel worried that they’ve said the wrong thing or shared too much.
-They may be worried that they will be in trouble.
-The first way you could respond to them is to reassure them that they have done the right thing by speaking about it.
-You could say, ‘I’m really glad you told me this’, or ‘it might have felt difficult but it’s good that you spoke to me about it.
+Reassure them that they have done the right thing by speaking about it.
+You could say, ‘I’m really glad you told me this’, or ‘it might have felt difficult but it’s good that you spoke to me about it’.

 ACT– encourage them to access support, either by talking to a parent, doctor or clinician.
 Remember, this can seem overwhelming for a young person.
 If possible, consider offering to go with them to talk to them.
 Understanding how they have managed similar situations can help you support them too.
 They may already have things that help them like listening to music, quiet time or going for a walk.